arnaudleclerc/ng-azure-maps/projects/ng-azure-maps/README.md

 ## Drawing toolbar

-The drawing toolbar can be added using the `drawing-toolbar` directive.
+The drawing toolbar can be added using the `map-drawing-toolbar` directive.

 The `drawingChanged`, `drawingChanging`, `drawingComplete`, `drawingModeChanged` and `drawingStarted` events are available as Output of the directive.

 ```
 <azure-map>
-  <drawing-toolbar position="top-right" toolbarStyle="dark"></drawing-toolbar>
+  <map-drawing-toolbar position="top-right" toolbarStyle="dark"></map-drawing-toolbar>
 </azure-map>
 ```